-IN WITNESS WHEREOF, the parties hereto have caused this Securities Purchase Agreement to be duly executed by their respective authorized signatories as of the date first indicated above.

-Address for Notice

-By: 184 Liberty Corner Road, Suite 302 Warren, New Jersey 07059 Attn: Chief Financial Officer Fax:
+IN WITNESS WHEREOF, the parties hereto hav signatories as of the date first indicated above. e caused this Securities Purchase Agreement to be duly executed by their respective authorize BELLEROPHON THERAPEUTICS, INC. Address for Notice 184 Liberty Corner Road, Suite 302 Warren, New Jersey 07059 Attn: Chief Financial Officer

-Name:

-Title:
+Fax:

 With a copy to (which shall not constitute notice):

+By:

+Name: Title:

 Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.

-666 Third Avenue

-New York, NY 10017

-Attn: Jeffrey Schultz, Esq.
+666 Third Avenue New York, NY 10017 Attn: Jeffrey Schultz, Esq.